What is Covariance?

 string[] strArray = new string[5];

-// string[] can be converted to object[]
+// string[] can be treated as object[]

 object[] objArray = strArray;

-But what happens if we try to insert an instance of a class that is not a string into the object array? .NET checks at runtime whether an unsafe type is being inserted into the array, resulting in an ArrayTypeMismatchException.
+But what happens if we try to insert an instance of a class that is not a string into the object array?

 object[] objArray = new string[5];